Lee Nguyen: PSV Eindhoven

-Nguyen began his professional career by signing a three-and-half-year deal with Dutch Eredivisie team PSV Eindhoven in February 2006, but after making just two appearances with the club's senior team, he moved on to get more first-team time somewhere else.
+Nguyen began his professional career by signing a three-and-a-half-year deal with Dutch Eredivisie team PSV Eindhoven in February 2006, but after making just two appearances with the club's senior team, he moved on to get more first-team time somewhere else.

 Randers FC

 On January 31, 2008, Nguyen signed with the Danish Superliga club Randers FC until the summer of 2009.
 He made 23 appearances with the club in parts of two seasons.

 Hoàng Anh Gia Lai

 With Nguyen still hoping to remain in Europe but ready for a change of scenery, V.League 1 club Hoàng Anh Gia Lai, based in the centrally located city of Pleiku, gave his Vietnamese father a contract offer in January 2009 to pass along to his son.
 The offer was much more lucrative than what he could have hoped for anywhere else, but by accepting it he took himself completely off the United States Men's National Team radar at the age of 23 after just three appearances.

 Nguyen became the Vietnamese league's first American player when he signed with Hoàng Anh Gia Lai on January 17, 2009.
 He scored 13 goals and 16 assists in 24 appearances in all competitions for the club in 2009.
 Through club partnership connections, Nguyen spent the middle of 2009 training with English club Arsenal in the hopes of earning another contract in Europe.